Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Preparation for Our Expositions

-A {\em multi-valued partial function} $f$ is in $\cflmv$ if there exists an npda $M$ equipped with a one-way read-only input tape together with a write-only output tape such that, for every string $x$, $f(x)$ is a set composed of all outcomes of $N$ on the input $x$ along accepting computation paths \cite{Yam11}.
+A {\em multi-valued partial function} $f$ is in $\cflmv$ if there exist a constant $c>0$ and an npda $M$ equipped with a one-way read-only input tape together with a write-only output tape such that, for every string $x$, (1) all computation paths of $M$ on $x$ terminate within $c|x|+c$ steps and (2) $f(x)$ is a set composed of all outcomes of $N$ on the input $x$ along accepting computation paths \cite{Yam11}.
+Notice that, if $\Gamma$ is an output alphabet of $f$, the cardinality $\|f(x)\|$ is upper-bounded by $|\Gamma|^{cn+c}$.
+When we deal only with ``total'' functions in $\cflmv$, we obtain $\cflmvt$ \cite{Yam11}.

+For any dpda $M$ equipped with an output tape, we demand that (1) $M$ satisfies the deterministic property (described above), (2) before reading the right endmarker $\dollar$, $M$ must write a special symbol (called the \emph{termination symbol}\footnote{The use of this termination symbol is not necessary for npda's, because nondeterminism can eliminate it.
+The importance of this symbol will be clarified in the proof of Lemma \ref{basic-Turing}(2).}) $\dollar$ to mark the end of an output string, and (3) $M$ is well-behaved at both $\cent$ and $\dollar$.

+A ppda is a variant of npda $M$, in which any transition of $M$ is dictated by a given probability distribution.
+For simplicity, we always assume that every next move of $M$ must be made with \emph{equal probability}.
+A language $L$ is in $\bpcfl$ if there exist a constant $\varepsilon\in[0,1/2)$ and a ppda $M$ such that, on any input $x$, if $x\in L$, then $M$ accepts $x$ with probability at least $1/2+\varepsilon$; otherwise, $M$ rejects $x$ with probability at least $1/2+\varepsilon$.
+In this case, we also say that $M$ makes \emph{bounded-error probability}.
+In contrast, $\pcfl$ is defined as the collection of languages $L$ that are recognized by ppda's $M$ with \emph{unbounded-error probability}; that is, if $x\in L$ then $M$ accepts with probability more than $1/2$; otherwise, $M$ rejects $x$ with probability at least $1/2$.